Can TSA Seize Cash?

 On an international flight, if you have $10,000 in cash, carefully fill out the FinCEN 105 form disclosing exactly how much money you have in your possession before the flight.
 If you are traveling with others, fill out the form listing the total amount carried by everyone in your group.

 Deliver a copy of the FinCEN 105 form to CBP before the flight and keep extra copies in your possession.
-You should answer CBP’s questions about how much money you are bringing on the international flight since you must legally disclose that information.
+You should answer CBP’s questions about how much money you bring on the international flight since you must legally disclose that information.

 For a domestic flight, you are NOT required to disclose that you are carrying money on the flight.
 Consider two different strategies.
 We are not recommending any strategy at all.
 Instead, these examples might help you spot legal issues that arise in these cases.